sierramoore/maars/README.md

 # maars
-Restaurant POS system - school project
+Restaurant POS system - School project

 # Project Structure
 _[images]   - a folder of a picture of an empty table and an occupied table_